-As an international student it is difficult to finance your degree by working here in Germany.
-Regulations state that international students are not allowed to take a full-time or permanent job and it can be difficult to find suitable part-time jobs as most jobs require students to have a good command of German.
-Please also bear in mind that it is very difficult to work and keep up with the requirements of the degree programmes.
+It is generally not easy to finance your studies by working.
+Regulations do not permit many international students to take a full-time job and it can be difficult to find suitable part-time jobs as most jobs require students to have a good command of German.
+Please also bear in mind that it is very difficult to work and keep up with the workload requirements of the degree programmes.

 Non-EU students are normally allowed to work for up to 120 days or 240 half days per year without a work permit.
 In addition, they are allowed to work as a student assistant (so-called Hiwi jobs) on campus for a maximum of 46 hours per month.

 Since August 2012 international non-EU and non-EEA students can work 120 full or 240 half days per year.
 No official permission from the German authorities at the Job Centre (Agentur für Arbeit) is required.
 If they want to work for more than 120 full or 240 half days, official permission from the Job Center and the immigration authorities (Ausländerbehörde) is required.

 An exception to this rule is work as a research or student assistant.
 As long as study is not adversely affected, there is no limit to the number of hours that can be worked, however the immigration authorities must be officially informed.

 Students from EU countries and the European Economic Area (EEA)

 The standard rules are: EU and EEA students have the same rights as German students with no restrictions on the number of hours or type of work they can undertake.
 Students from Croatia however, are subject to the same 120/240 day restrictions outlined above.
 Additionally they require a permit from the Job Centre which will first check whether the position could be filled by a German or other citizen of the EU before issuing the permit.